2008 Summer Olympics torch relay: Torch

 The Olympic Torch is based on traditional scrolls and uses a traditional Chinese design known as "Lucky Cloud".
 It is made from aluminum.
 It is 72 centimetres high and weighs 985 grams.
 The torch is designed to remain lit in 65 kilometre per hour (37 mile per hour) winds, and in rain of up to 50 millimetres (2 inches) per hour.
 An ignition key is used to ignite and extinguish the flame.
 The torch is fueled by cans of propane.
 Each can will light the torch for 15 minutes.
 It is designed by a team from Lenovo Group.
 The Torch is designed in reference to the traditional Chinese concept of the 5 elements that make up the entire universe.

 Lanterns

 The Olympic flame is supposed to remain lit for the whole relay.
 When the Torch is extinguished at night, on aircraft, in bad weather, or during protests (such as the several occasions in Paris), the Olympic flame is kept alight in a set of 8 lanterns.

 Aircraft

 Internationally, the torch and its accompanying party traveled in a chartered Air China Airbus A330 (registered B-6075), painted in the red and yellow colors of the Olympic Games.
-Air China was chosen by the Beijing Committees of the Olympic Game as the designated Olympic torch carrier in March 2008 for its long-standing participation in the Olympic cause.
+Air China was chosen by the Beijing Committees of the Olympic Games as the designated Olympic torch carrier in March 2008 for its long-standing participation in the Olympic cause.
 The plane traveled a total of 137000 km for a duration of 130 days through 21 countries and regions.